fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleDataInfo](#bundledatainfo)

 #### AnnotationTypes
-**Description:** AnnotationTypes contains metadata describing the level and type of annotation of audio-visual data in the annotations.
+**Description:** AnnotationTypes contains metadata describing the level and type of annotation of audio-visual data.

 	Number of occurrences:		0-1